AdrianaCaetano/Data_Project_Club/1_Manufacturing/README.md

 # MANUFACTURING OIL RIG

-The first project is for an Industrial Manufacturing Company, which ficticious name is EnergyMobil.
+This project is for an Industrial Manufacturing Company, which ficticious name is EnergyMobil.

-Your role is to provide value to the company using the provided data to run the manufacturing plant more efficiently.
+The goal is to provide value to the company using the provided data to run the manufacturing plant more efficiently.

 ### Data Analyst role
 Create a manufacturing monitoring dasboard tht allows management to understand the manufacturing process in more detail.